beejjorgensen/bgc/src/atomics.md

 Let's formalize just a little more.

-If operations are _sequentially consistent_, it means at the end of the day, when all is said and done, all the threads can kick up their heels, open their beverage of choice, and _all agree on the order in which memory changes occurred_.
+If operations are _sequentially consistent_, it means at the end of the day, when all is said and done, all the threads can kick up their feet, open their beverage of choice, and _all agree on the order in which memory changes occurred during the run_.

 One won't say, "But didn't _B_ happen before _A_?" if the rest of them say, "_A_ definitely happened before _B_".

-In particular, within a thread, no acquires can be moved after any releases.
-And no releases can be moved before any acquires.
+In particular, within a thread, none of the acquires and releases can be reordered with respect to one another.

 This rule gives an additional level of sanity to the progression of atomic loads/acquires and stores/releases.